-China proposes buying $200B of American goods, US officials say
+China proposes buying $200 billion of American goods, US officials say

 The ministry said Friday that the measures against US sorghum, which is typically used to feed animals, "would affect the cost of living of consumers and are not in line with the public interest."

--- Jethro Mullen and Serenitie Wang contributed to this report.
+-- Daniel Shane, Jethro Mullen and Serenitie Wang contributed to this report.